Payment systems

 Zelle advantages:

-• No fees for;
+• No fees.

-• Integrated with many banking apps;
+• Integrated with many banking apps.

-• Instant money transfers;
+• Instant transfers.

-• Strong security with encryption and fraud monitoring;
+• Strong encryption and fraud monitoring.

 Zelle disadvantages:

-• No wallet function, meaning it’s impossible to store your money in the app;
+• No wallet function, meaning it’s impossible to store your money in the app.

 Pros and Cons of Venmo and Zelle